hapax/hapax.github.io/assets/simple-physics.md

 ---

-**January 6, 2020.** *Physics is often presented as the most arcane and mathematically impenetrable of natural sciences.
+**January 6, 2020.** *Physics is often presented as the most arcane and mathematical of natural sciences.
 Here, we show how simple physical ideas, with a dash of pre-calculus mathematics, can still be awesomely powerful.*